Wednesday, January 13, 2016

 Dandara

-Many blacks survived because enemies hardly had a glimpse at them.
+Many blacks survived because their enemies hardly had a glimpse of them.
 This is a short story of one of the greatest black women fighters in black history.

-Dandara was an Afro-Brazilian Woman, Warrior who lived in the 1600s.
-She was a co-founder of Palmares, a run-away slave community (quilombo) that thrived for almost a century.
+Dandara was an Afro-Brazilian Woman, a Warrior who lived in the 1600s.
+She was a co-founder of Palmares, a runaway slave community (quilombo) that thrived for almost a century.